PRO-2684/castwright/REFERENCE.md

-# `castwright` Script Reference
+# `CastWright` Script Reference

 ## Introduction

-> Conventionally, `.cwrt` is used as the file extension for `castwright` scripts.
+> Conventionally, `.cwrt` is used as the file extension for CastWright scripts.

-A `castwright` script consists of two parts: the front matter and the body.
+A CastWright script consists of two parts: the front matter and the body.

 The [front matter](#front-matter), whose syntax is a subset of the standard YAML front matter, allows you to customize the metadata of the output asciicast, and can be skipped if you don't need it.